weinsteinlab/Amber-Ensemble/README.md

 ```
 swarmNumber=0
-numberOfTrajsPerSwarm=24
-firstSubjob=0
-lastSubjob=3
+numberOfTrajsPerSwarm=8
+number_of_jobs=1 # how many 2-hour jobs you want to run
 jobName="your_job_name" # no spaces

+partitionName="batch"            #Slurm partition to run job on
+accountName="bip109"
 ```

 The first 2 variables have already been described and must be consistent with whatever was set in `setup_individual_swarm.sh`.

 The next 2 variables have to deal with trajectory subjobs.
-Because Summit has a maximum job runtime of 2 hours, a single trajectory must be run over many subjobs to achieve the needed desired simulation time.
-The number of subjobs should equal: (total_simulation_time / simulation_time_per_2_hours). **Note: Summit only allows 100 jobs to be submitted per user, so the number of subjobs must be <= 100**
+Because Frontier has a maximum job runtime of 2 hours, a single trajectory must be run over many subjobs to achieve the needed desired simulation time.
+The number of subjobs should equal: (total_simulation_time / simulation_time_per_2_hours).

-`firstSubjob`: is the number of the first subjob, zero indexed.
-It should be zero, unless a swarm run crashes and needs to be restarted from a given subjob.
-`lastSubjob`: this is `n - number_of_subjobs_you_wish_to_run`
 `jobName`: what you wish to name the job (this will be publically visible in the job scheduler)

 Finally, submit the MD swarm to the job scheduler with the following command: